mmckeon16/mailchimp-takehome/README.md

 ### Clarifications

 - Should the keyboard left/right while focused on the tabs section activate the current focused tab?
 This is a simple as removing or adding the `selectionFollowsFocus` prop in the MuiTabs component of the [Tabs](./src/components/Tabs/Tabs.js) component in this project.

+### TODO

+- Unit tests with React Testing Library
+- WDIO Tests for each view: at least axe scan
+- improve styling on the Tab focus state: need to have border be across whole component
+- separate the tab panel content into a separate component
+- change non-focused color of tabs to be accurate for the prompt